camunda/camunda-docs-manual/content/reference/rest/process-instance/delete.md

 ---

-Deletes a running process instance.
+Deletes a running process instance by id.

 # Method